DrKraig/Planning-Algorithms/Project3/Phase 2/README.md

     1. Clone the repository by clicking the big green button located here: https://github.com/SamPusegaonkar/ENPM661
     2. Open command prompt or terminal.
     3. Navigate to this directory using 'cd ENPM661/Project3/'
-    4. To Run Dijkstra, Navigate to 'cd Phase 1'.
-If OS is Ubuntu, type 'python3 Dijkstra.py'
     4. To Run AStar, Navigate to 'cd Phase 2'.
 If OS is Ubuntu, type 'python3 AStar.py'
     5. Enter the parameters of the  robot
     6. Enjoy!